Allen-Tildesley/examples/README.md

 rather than working programs,
 so there is no need to build them.

-The build process for the Fortran examples has been tested using SCons v3.0.4 (and before that, v2.5.1, with a minor change to the `SConstruct` file;
+The build process for the Fortran examples has been tested using SCons v3.1.1 (and before that, v3.0.4; and also v2.5.1 with a minor change to the `SConstruct` file;
 older versions might not work properly).
 If you don't like using SCons, or can't get it to work, it is not difficult to compile the programs using other methods.